The East Bank of the Jordan (song)

 This is ours and, that is as well."

 Jabotinsky wrote the song in 1929 while visiting Paris.
 The first version of the song was handed to the Zionist Students' union "Yardeniya" in Kaunas, on 18 November 1929.
 In a later version, which is the one known today, the song was published in one of the Yishuv's daily newspapers, Do'ar HaYom, on 11 April 1930.

 The song was written seven years after the decision by the British Government to divide the territory of the British Mandate, in which there was to be established a national home for the Jewish people, into two territories, and to establish on one of its sides, on the east of the Jordan river (Transjordan), the Jordanian Kingdom.
 Prior to that decision, Chaim Weizmann had raised historical and practical arguments in favor of keeping Greater Israel, on both sides of the river.
 However, the World Zionist Organization accepted the borders that were outlined by the British government, and the removal of the territory east of the Jordan River from the British Mandate's boundaries, and preferred to focus on developing the Land of Israel west of the Jordan.
-The Revisionist Zionist movement and its founder, Ze'ev Jabotinsky, and also some in the liberal "Ahdut Ha'voda", continued to perceive the land east of the Jordan River as suitable for Jewish building, and a territory that should be included within the future Jewish state.
+The Revisionist Zionist movement and its founder, Ze'ev Jabotinsky, and also some in the socialist Ahdut HaAvoda, continued to perceive the land east of the Jordan River as suitable for Jewish building, and a territory that should be included within the future Jewish state.
 The Irgun's emblem included an image of most parts of the Land of Israel in the original borders of the British Mandate.

 The song "The East Bank of the Jordan" reflects the idea of the Jewish state existing on both sides of the Jordan River.
 In the first verse of the song, Jabotinsky compares the Jordan River to a spinal cord.
 The second verse also emphasizes that the Jordan River is located in the midst of the Land of Israel.
 The third verse includes an additional ideological message, in which everyone in Greater Israel will live in peace and dignity: